Popular Destinations

 Take a look at some of the best places to visit in Uzbekistan:

-As you plan your trip, don’t forget to buy the best international travel insurance plan for Uzbekistan to have a safe vacation.
+As you plan your trip, don’t forget to buy the right international travel insurance plan for Uzbekistan to have a safe vacation.
 While the country is pretty safe for tourists, it is always helpful to take precautions.
 A travel insurance will save you from any unwanted financial expense that may otherwise spoil your careful planning.

 Uzbekistan's populous capital is a large metropolis with plenty of attractions to hold any visitor's attention.
 The city has been inhabited since the 5th century BC and remains an important stop for any visitor.
 It is also usually the starting point for most visitors which makes it one of the unavoidable places to visit in Uzbekistan.